 A step by step guide explaining how long it takes to arrange an Education, Health & Care Plan (EHCP)

 We’ve broken the journey up into stages.
-The whole process can take up to five months from the time you ask us for an EHCP to the point when the plan is ready to begin.
+The whole process can take up to 20 weeks from the time you ask us for an EHCP to the point when the plan is ready to begin.

 If we make a decision at any point in this process that you don’t agree with you can appeal.

 The SEN team, get a request for an EHCP needs assessment.
 This can come from :